 Data visualisation can be summed up by this quote: “A picture is worth a thousand words”.
 When Confucius said this sentence back then, he didn’t have a computer..
 Nowadays it is more true than ever when you look at all ...

-Management response was to strengthen the discipline and organisation of development teams through agile methodology.
+Management response was to strengthen the discipline and organization of development teams through agile methodology.

 The developers have created a flexible structure which adapts to the continuous demands of both internal and external players.
-It allows you to re-prioritise tasks while respecting the broader strategy of a product.
+It allows you to re-prioritize tasks while respecting the broader strategy of a product.

-‘Scrum’ and ‘sprint’, ‘agile methodology’ and ‘iterations’ are words that have become symbolic of this very productive organisation.
+‘Scrum’ and ‘sprint’, ‘agile methodology’ and ‘iterations’ are words that have become symbolic of this very productive organization.
 Successfully.

-The adaptability and increase in transparency of this organisation convinced us to apply these methods to all of our teams.
+The adaptability and increase in transparency of this organization convinced us to apply these methods to all of our teams.